the fp is weather-climate-geography

 Best time to visit

-Throughout the country, the hottest months are December to March.
+Throughout the country, the hottest months are February and March (21ºC/ 70ºF in Nairobi).
 The coastal areas are tropical, with particularly high humidity in April and May, but tempered by monsoon winds.
 The lowlands are hot but mainly dry, while the highlands are more temperate with four seasons.
 Nairobi has a very pleasant climate throughout the year due to its altitude.
 Near Lake Victoria, the temperatures are much higher and rainfall can be heavy.

 Kenya covers 580,367 sq km (224,000 sq miles) and sits astride the equator.
 It shares borders with Ethiopia in the north, Sudan in the northwest, Uganda in the west, Tanzania in the south and Somalia in the northeast.
 To the east lies the 480 km (300 mile) Indian Ocean coastline.
 The country is divided into four regions: the arid deserts of the north; the savannah lands of the south; the fertile lowlands along the coast; and highlands in the west, where the capital Nairobi is situated.